Blotz/blotz.github.io/content/about/index.md

 - [Github](https://github.com/Blotz)
 - [Linkedin](https://www.linkedin.com/in/ferdinand-theil-197550245/)

-And dont forget to take a look at [my CV](/about/Ferdinand-Theil-CV.pdf) aswell! :smile:
+And don't forget to take a look at [my CV](/about/Ferdinand-Theil-CV.pdf) as well! :smile: